 This course is an introduction to the scientific study of behavior and mental processes.
-Survey of basic topics such as research methods, sensation/perception, learning, mental disorders, psychotherapy.
+Survey of basic topics such as perception, learning, research methods, mental disorders, psychotherapy, history and systems of psychology.
+Majors will explore a basic topic in a written assignment.
 Offered fall and spring semesters.